ciresdem/cudem/docs/dlim.md

 `-A, --stack-mode`

-> Set the STACK MODE to 'mean', 'min', 'max' or 'supercede' (with -E and -R)
+> Set the STACK MODE to 'mean', 'min', 'max', 'mixed' or 'supercede' (with -E and -R)

 `-T, --stack_filter`